 - A home language survey is completed for all students in Washington when they enroll in school. - If the student's primary language is not English, districts are required to administer the state English language proficiency assessment within ten days of enrollment (per RCW 28A.180.090).
 The state English language proficiency screener is provided to school districts at no cost.
 In fall 2017 potential ELs will be assessed with the ELPA21 screener.
-Potential ELs with significant cognitive disabilities will be screened with the ELPA21state-adopted English language proficiency screener with accommodations.
-The ELPA21state adopted screener is aligned to the state's English Language Proficiency standards, which correspond to Washington State Learning Standards for English language arts.
-The screener assesses the language domains of reading, writing, listening, and speaking. - The scoring rubric for the screener and scorer training iswill be developed by the ELPA21test consortium and will be used by all districts test administrators to ensure uniform criteria are used to identify English learners. - Students whose score is below the minimum score for their grade proficient or transitional level qualify for English language development services.
+Potential ELs with significant cognitive disabilities will be screened with the ELPA2state-adopted English language proficiency screener with accommodations.
+The ELPA2state adopted screener is aligned to the state's English Language Proficiency standards, which correspond to Washington State Learning Standards for English language arts.
+The screener assesses the language domains of reading, writing, listening, and speaking. - The scoring rubric for the screener and scorer training is will be developed by the ELPA21 test consortium and will be used by all test administrators districts to ensure uniform criteria are used to identify English learners. - Students whose score is below the proficient or transitional minimum score for their grade level qualify for English language development services.